psychiatry (n.)

 About:

 Dr Stefan Lorenz is an NHS consultant in general adult psychiatry.
-He is proficient in assessment, diagnosis and treatment of mental disorder and has been on the specialist register of the Royal College of Psychiatrists as a consultant for 5 years.
-Some of his other training has included psychotherapy, open dialogue, Eye Movement Desensitization and Reprocessing (EMDR) and group psychotherapy.
+He is proficient in assessment, diagnosis and treatment of mental disorder and has been on the specialist register of the Royal College of Psychiatrists as a consultant in general adult psychiatry since 2014 .
+His interests include ADHD in adults, psychosis, open dialogue, Eye Movement Desensitization and Reprocessing (EMDR), autism and depression and anxiety.

 Dr Lorenz has an emphasis on allowing space and time allowing people to explore their emotions and feelings in a given situation.
 He believes it is important for a client not to feel rushed, but to feel valued and respected.
 He offers a service which is client centred, giving you time regarding your choice of treatment whilst ensuring that you have all the materials and professional advice together with the most up-to-date evidence based information on medication and treatment.